 If only Yeshua’s bones could be found, all those wild theories about him rising from the dead could be finished!
 But we are supremely confident that those who are looking for his remains are never going to find them.
+Hunting for the Messiah’s bones is an exercise in futility – he took them with him when he went.

 There have been substantial renovations in the Church of the Holy Sepulcher unveiled lately, and moreover, headlines and pictures with an ancient bone box, carved with the name of Yeshua appeared last month, in the wake of the Israel Antiquities Authority’s decision to let reporters have a sneak peak into their warehouse of ancient treasures.
 Could it be that they had found the bone box (ossuary) of Yeshua of Nazareth?